 There are endless small charming villages in Morocco, both to the north and south, whichever way you go you are sure to stumble across one.
 A few real gems are Ait Benhaddou, Skoura and Todra Gorge.
 Not the impressive Kasbahs; a sort of fortress made of clay and straw that was built many hundreds of years ago.

 You can't visit Morocco without trying the Tagine; a traditional dish that is prepared in a clay pot.
 The Tagine dishes are normally made of meat, usually lamb, chicken or fish with loads of vegetables.
 Without exaggerating this dish is found on every menu in Morocco.
 Another typical dish is couscous that is mixed with various vegetables and meat.
 Dried fruits such as dates, apricots and plums can also be found all over Morocco.

-Tips for visiting Morocco
+Travel Advice for Morocco

 You should check out if there are any festivals going on during your visit in Morocco.
 Every year there are a number of festivals throughout Morocco.
 No just in the larger cities but also in the smaller towns and villages.